lensesio/kafka-topics-ui/docker/README.md

 [![](https://images.microbadger.com/badges/image/landoop/kafka-topics-ui.svg)](http://microbadger.com/images/landoop/kafka-topics-ui)

-This is a small docker image for Landoop's kafka-topics-ui.
+This is a small docker image for Lenses.io kafka-topics-ui.
 It serves the kafka-topics-ui from port 8000 by default.
 A live version can be found at <https://kafka-topics-ui.demo.lenses.io>